percona/k8spsmdb-docs/docs/expose.md

 2. **`ServiceMesh`**: Use a special FQDN using the Pod name (i.e., `cluster1-rs0-0.psmdb.svc.cluster.local`), assuming it's resolvable and available in all clusters.
 3. **`External`**: Use exposed IP in replica set configuration if replica set is exposed; else, use local FQDN. **This copies the behavior of the Operator v1.13.**

-You may need a statefulset and config servers restart after changing this option for the new value to take effect.
+You may need the statefulset and config servers restart after changing this option for the new value to take effect.
 It can be done manually with the `kubectl rollout restart sts <clusterName>-<replsetName>` command executed for each replica set in the `spec.replsets`; also, if sharding enabled, do the same for config servers with `kubectl rollout restart sts <clusterName>-cfg`.